-The election may be made only if the requirements in section 4(2) of that Act are met and once made has a number of effects for purposes of the Act.
-For example, in the context of foreign dividends, the election made under section 4(1) has the effect under section 4(3) of that Act that any foreign dividends received or accrued in respect of shares deemed to be held by a person making the election (the donor) are included in that person's gross income.
-That person will be entitled to make use of the participation exemption under section 10B(2)(a) if all the requirements of the section are met.
+The election may be made only if the requirements of section 4(2) of the above Act are met and once made has a number of effects for purposes of the Act.
+For example, in the context of foreign dividends, the election made under section 4(1) has the effect under section 4(3) of the same Act that any foreign dividends received or accrued in respect of shares deemed to be held by a person making the election (the donor) are included in that person's gross income.
+The electing party will be entitled to make use of the participation exemption under section 10B(2)(a) if all the requirements of the section are met.

-Example 5 - Application of the participation exemption - Section 10B(2)(a)
+Example 5 - Application of the participation exemption [section 10B(2)(a)]